f3d-app/f3d/examples/README.md

 ## Building

-Each example is intended to be built as a separate CMake project, however top level `CMakeLists.txt` are provided if needed.
+Each example is intended to be built as a separate CMake project, however there are top level `CMakeLists.txt` in each directory for easier usage.

+eg:

 ```
-cmake -Df3d_DIR=/path/to/f3d/install/lib/cmake/f3d /path/to/example/dir
+cmake -Df3d_DIR=/path/to/f3d/install/lib/cmake/f3d /path/to/example/dir/libf3d
 cmake --build .
 ```

-Then run the example
+Then run the example individually.